egovernment/egovernment.github.io/_how-to/part-a/172-create-a-new-section-in-the-form.markdown

 2. Require the section type you want to use, usually it's `FormSection` (`eregitrations/model/form-section`).
 3. Define a new section using your sections class on the `<YourBusinessProcess>.prototype.dataForms.map` property (See example below for details).

+Consult other guides for modifying the behavior and appearance of the form.

 ## Example

 In the branch "[create-a-new-section-in-the-form](https://github.com/egovernment/eregistrations-demo/tree/create-a-new-section-in-the-form)" of eregistrations-demo :